aquasecurity/trivy/docs/misconfiguration/iac.md

 ## Quick start

-Simply specify a directory containing IaC files such as Terraform and Dockerfile.
+Simply specify a directory containing IaC files such as Terraform, CloudFormation and Dockerfile.

 ``` bash
 $ trivy config [YOUR_IaC_DIRECTORY]